Veluaravind/Learning/demo.md

-This is the first line.Branch
+This is the first line.

-This is the second line.Branch
+This is the second line.

 This is the third line.
-My change

-This is the fourth line. pull test.
-Others change.
-Editing the same line in notepad and hub
+This is the stash example.